zsiki/ls/doc/source/tutorial.rst

 plugin, select the *Geodimeter JOB/ARE* file type and the *test1.job* file.
 You must give a name and a directory for the imported fieldbook in a second output file selection dialog.
 Save the imported observations into the sample directory with the name test1.
-The plugin add *fb_* to the beginning of the name to distinguish it from the other elements of the project.
+The plugin adds *fb_* to the beginning of the name to distinguish it from the other elements of the project.

 The records of the fieldbook should be ordered by *id* column to get the logical